 Emily Horgan manages CAO’s communications and outreach program to civil society and other stakeholders.
 Before joining CAO, Emily worked for IFC's environment and social development department and the World Bank Group Extractive Industries Review, and has experience in the areas of sustainability standards and reporting, evaluations, water and sanitation, HIV/AIDS, and biofuels.
 Formerly, Emily worked for the Financial Times and in public relations in London.
 A British national, Emily has an M.A. in International Relations from the Johns Hopkins School of Advanced International Studies (SAIS) and a B.A.
 Joint Honours in Politics and History from the University of Durham, U.K.

-Elizabeth Mensah, Associate, Advisory
+Elizabeth Mensah, Specialist, Advisory

 Abisola Odutola, Research Analyst

 Abisola is a Nigerian national with environmental consultancy experience within various sectors and industries.
 Before joining CAO, Abisola worked in the United Kingdom as an environmental consultant on a range of projects involving environmental compliance and permitting, site investigations, environmental impact assessment, environmental management systems, and due diligence audits.
 Abisola received her MSc. in Environmental Technology (Water Management) from Imperial College London and a BSc. in Geology from the University of Ibadan.